avens19/winston-sumologic-transport/README.md

 level   : The minimum logging level to send to SumoLogic [default: 'info'] silent  : A boolean flag to suppress output [default: false]
 interval: The interval (in mills) between posts to SumoLogic [default: 1000]
+label: A custom label associated with each message
 ```